fdatri/fdatri.github.io/_posts/2024-06-10-I-squared-with-different-sample-sizes.md

 *Yellow dots represent I² values obtained for different sample sizes ranging from 25 to 10,000.*

-Interestingly, the value obtained via simulation and model fitting seem to overestimate $I^2$ for $n = 25 $ (first yellow dot on the left), but apart from this, they are very close.
-[Here](https://github.com/fdatri/I2-and-sample-size/blob/main/simulation_I_squared.R) is the full code for this simulation.
+Interestingly, the value obtained via simulation and model fitting seem to overestimate $I^2$ for $n = 25$ (first yellow dot on the left), but apart from this, the two values look very close.
+[Here](https://github.com/fdatri/I2-and-sample-size/blob/main/simulation_I_squared.R) you can find the full code for this simulation.
 If, instead of estimating the correlation between *treatment* and *control* for each different study, in order to to calculate the variance of each effect size, we set it to its true value of 0.5, this discrepancy seems to disappear:

 ![I² Formula true cor](https://github.com/fdatri/I2-and-sample-size/blob/main/I2%20true%20cor.png)